 Welcome to the Music Therapy Department at Mount Sinai Beth Israel.
 Our programs have been funded through a generous grant from the Louis Armstrong Foundation since 1994.
 Additional funding from the Charles Lawrence Keith and Clara Miller Foundation, the Grammy Foundation the Heather on Earth Music foundation, the Remo Foundation and various estates directed by the late hospital trustee Richard Netter has enabled us to grow and expand into rich and exciting clinic areas and community research endeavors.

-The music therapists of the Louis & Lucille Armstrong Music Therapy Program conduct daily sessions with patients in many areas of the hospital: NICU, Pediatrics, Family Medicine, Maternity, Oncology, Respiratory Step Down, ICU's, Peter Kruger Clinic, Orthopedics, Hospice, Pain Medicine and Palliative Care.
+The music therapists of the Louis Armstrong Center for Music and Medicine conduct daily sessions with patients in many areas of the Mount Sinai hospitals: NICU, Pediatrics, Family Medicine, Maternity, Oncology, Respiratory Step Down, ICU's, Peter Kruger Clinic, Orthopedics, Hospice, Pain Medicine and Palliative Care.